 Edward Hicks was a painter, then a preacher, then a painter again.

-The 1820’s were a hard time to be a Quaker.
+The 1820s were hard times for the Quakers.
 Hick’s cousin Elias had introduced a new liberal theology to the Religious Society of Friends, preaching that Jesus was just a man, that sexual passion wasn’t the devil’s fault, and that all slaves should be freed.
 Radical stuff for the time, and it caused a devastating split in the Quaker community.

 In 1820 Edward Hicks found his voice.
-Amidst the vicious politicking of the approaching Quaker schism, Hicks turned back to painting — creating the first of many images of the “Peaceable Kingdom.”
-This theme, of wild animals quietly communing with children would become Hick’s message, his sermon.
-Hick’s skills grew, and he took commissions for other paintings, but he always returned to the Kingdom.
-His zoo of animals stood for more than just peace, they became symbols of laying down the idols of human pride — the lion symbolizing power and wealth, the leopard a lustful worldliness.
+Amidst the vicious politicking of the approaching Quaker schism, Hicks turned back to painting, creating the first of many images of the “Peaceable Kingdom.”
+The the of wild animals quietly communing with children became Hick’s message, his sermon.
+As his skills grew he took commissions for other paintings, but always returned to the Kingdom.
+His zoo of animals stood for more than peace, they became symbols of laying down the idols of human pride.
+The lion symbolized power and wealth, the leopard represented lustful worldliness.
 All in submission to the innocence of a child.

 Got questions, comments or corrections about Edward Hicks?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Edward Hicks, A pacifist paints lions and leopards," in Obelisk Art History, Published April 04, 2016; last modified November 08, 2022, http://www.arthistoryproject.com/artists/edward-hicks/.